Park West and Cherry Orchard railway station

-Park West and Cherry Orchard railway station is an Iarnród Éireann railway station in Ballyfermot, Dublin, Ireland, serving the Park West and the Cherry Orchard area.
+Park West and Cherry Orchard railway station (also known as Park West on automated Irish Rail station announcements) is an Iarnród Éireann railway station in Ballyfermot, Dublin, Ireland, serving the Park West and the Cherry Orchard area.

 Description

 The station opened on 28 July 2008, replacing the former Cherry Orchard and Parkwest Station located nearby.
 It is located in on the Dublin - Cork main line (the pre-Grouping Great Southern & Western Railway) and is served by South Western Commuter services.